pouyasattari/Automatic-Generative-Code-with-Neural-Machine-Translation-for-data-security-purpose/README.md

 # 🚀 Automatic Generative Code with Neural Machine Translation (NMT)

-Transformers, including the T5 and MarianMT, have enabled effective understanding and generating complex programming codes.
+Transformers, including the T5 and MarianMT, have enabled effective understanding and generation of complex programming codes.
 <br><br>
 **Let's see how 👀**